Duddell Street: Gas lamps

 The street is famous for its four gas-powered street lamps, which are the only surviving and working examples of their kind in Hong Kong since the electrification of street lights in 1967.
 The four gas lamps, along with the flight of steps on the street, have been declared a monument since 1979.

-The gas lamps are two-light Rochester models supplied by the London-based William Sugg and Company and were erected in the early-20th century.
+The gas lamps are two-light Rochester models supplied by the London-based William Sugg and Company, and were erected in the early 20th century.
 They are mounted in pairs at either end of the street's steps, and were designed with shorter posts so that they could be mounted on the newels.

 The gas lamps were originally lit manually, but are now operated automatically.
-They are lit from 6 pm to 6 am everyday and are maintained by The Hong Kong and China Gas Company and the Highways Department.
+They are lit daily from 6 pm to 6 am, and are maintained by The Hong Kong and China Gas Company and the Highways Department.

-On 16 September 2018 during Typhoon Mangkhut, the four lamps suffered varying degrees of damage, with one of the lamp posts snapping in two.
-The broken lamp and two others were removed, while one remained with a broken lampshade.
+On 16 September 2018, during Typhoon Mangkhut, the four lamps suffered varying degrees of damage, with one of the lamp-posts snapping in two.
+The broken lamp was removed alongside two others, while one remained with a broken lampshade.
 Large sections of handrails and the balustrades on the steps were also damaged by falling trees.
-Repairs cost an estimated HK$4 million and was completed after 15 months.
+Repairs cost an estimated HK$4 million, and were completed after 15 months.

 Retail

-In June 2009, Hong Kong retail design store G.O.D. collaborated with Starbucks and created a store with a "Bing Sutt Corner" at their store on Duddell Street.
-It is a concept that fuses the retro bing sutt, a Hong Kong teahouse style with the contemporary look of a coffeehouse.
+In June 2009, Hong Kong retail design store G.O.D. collaborated with Starbucks to create a "Bing Sutt Corner" in their store on Duddell Street.
+It is a concept that fuses the retro bing sutt (a traditional Hong Kong teahouse) with the contemporary look of a coffeehouse.

-In April 2012, the flagship store of clothing retailer Shanghai Tang was opened at 1 Duddell Street, known as the 'Shanghai Tang Mansion'.
-It is close to 1400 m2 in size and is the largest branch in the world, designed by Shanghai-based design firm Design MVW.
+In April 2012, the flagship store of clothing retailer Shanghai Tang was opened at 1 Duddell Street.
+Designed by Shanghai-based design firm Design MVW, it is known as the 'Shanghai Tang Mansion'.
+With a floorspace of almost 1400 m2 it is the largest branch in the world.